JvFern4ndes/Twitter.sol/README.md

 9 - In this step I created the changeTweetLength function, and for it to work I changed the MAX_TWEET_LENGTH variable from constant to public, otherwise it would not be possible to change its value.

+10 - In this step I created a variable called owner, of type address, and then I created a constructor to define which address will be the owner of the contract.
+The constructor is "executed" during contract deployment, so its owner will be the one who deployed it.

+11 - In this step I created the modifier that will be used in the changeTweetLength function, which will allow only the owner to be able to use the changeTweetLength function.